TreaHolley/treaholley.github.io/README.md

         </details>
         <details>
             <summary>Stylesity Webpage</summary>
             <p>I started to develop a website and built the main framework of it.
 I have a navbar that I could attach pages to.
 I fixed the carousel to work so now it can move on its own or when you click the button.
 I ran into sizing issues with the carosel and am working on a fix.
+The carousel uses bootstrap along with some javascript.
 I have a responsive nav that I am working on but the drop down css is not working so I may rework my code into something slightly new to get it to work.
-Find the code to website: https://github.com/TreaHolley/treaholley.github.io/tree/main/Webpage.</p>
+I want to build this into a full fledged webpage so I haven't moved into other projects yet since there is still a lot for me to learn here.
+See live website here: https://treaholley.github.io/Clothing-Webpage/.
+Find the code to website: https://github.com/TreaHolley/Clothing-Webpage.</p>
         </details>
 </details>